What are the Best Soundproof Underlays?

 Best acoustic underlay to reduce impact noise

 The best acoustic underlay for reducing impact sound is the 12mm Noisestop Acoustic Underlay.
-We have chosen this underlay as the best for impact sound as it has performance levels similar to those of the thicker 15mm underlay.
+We have chosen this underlay as the best for impact sound, as it has performance levels similar to those of the thicker 15mm underlay.
 The single layer of vinyl and the closed-cell foam offer a good balance of sound insulation.

 Noisestop Acoustic Underlay